 - The 2016 voter-approved bond program was a $135 million program for technology and infrastructure updates; building renovations; safety and security improvements; site work, athletic, and playground improvements; and bus, furniture, and equipment replacements across the district.

 - The 2022 voter-approved bond program is a $150 million program focused on HVAC improvements, technology, and infrastructure updates; safety and security improvements; site, athletic, playground, and performing arts improvements; and equipment replacements across the district.

-With our proven process and dedicated team, PMC is proud to continue to work with WCS to help them meet their short-term and long-term capital needs now and in the future.
+With our proven process and dedicated team, PMR is proud to continue to work with WCS to help them meet their short-term and long-term capital needs now and in the future.